netboxlabs/netbox-proxmox-automation/README.md

 This automation handles both the creation and removal of Proxmox VMs.

-*This implementation also supports discovering VMs in Proxmox, should you want to document and/or merge your (Proxmox) operational state into NetBox.*
+When you create VM objects in NetBox, the following will take place in Proxmox:

-When you use NetBox to create VMs in Proxmox, their *desired* state will be generated, including:
+- when you create a VM object in NetBox (name, status == Staged, chosen Proxmox VM template name), this will clone a VM in Proxmox of the same name, from the defined template
-- hostname
+- when you add a SSH key and/or primary IP address to a NetBox VM object (status == Staged), this will update the VM settings in Proxmox -- adding ipconfig0 and ssh key settings
-- initial vm state (Staged)
+- when you add disks (scsi0 - scsiN) to a NetBox VM object (status == Staged), this will:
-- network interface(s)
+  - resize scsi0 on the Proxmox VM to the size that was defined in NetBox
-- primary network interface for each VM
+  - create scsi1 - scsiN on the Proxmox VM and set them to their specified sizes
-- state of each VM disk (disk name and size)
+- when you remove a disk or disks from a NetBox VM object, this will remove the corresponding disks from the Proxmox VM (*NOTE: this does not include scsi0 as that is the OS disk*)

-The background automation uses [webhooks](https://demo.netbox.dev/static/docs/additional-features/webhooks/) and [event rules](https://netboxlabs.com/docs/netbox/en/stable/features/event-rules/) in NetBox.
+The underlying automation uses [webhooks](https://demo.netbox.dev/static/docs/additional-features/webhooks/) and [event rules](https://netboxlabs.com/docs/netbox/en/stable/features/event-rules/) in NetBox.
 When you induce a change in NetBox, this will set the desired VM state(s) in Proxmox.

 Further:
 - when you set a VM's state to 'active' in NetBox, this will start a VM in Proxmox